 For additional information about building hours, visit the Fogler Library hours page.

 Please also note: Special Collections is closed on university holidays when classes are not in session.
-During the 2017-2018 academic year, in addition to holidays when the entire library is closed, these holidays will be:
+During the 2017-2018 academic year, in addition to holidays when the entire library is closed, these holidays are:

 - Labor Day (Monday, September 4, 2017)